Meditation for Addiction Recovery

 When first learning to meditate it can be frustrating as the mind wanders.
 This can cause us to become acutely aware of our ability, or lack of ability to concentrate.
 This is where self-compassion and persistence pay off.
 Whilst in active addiction a lot of damage is caused to the brain, both structurally and on a cellular level.
 It can naturally take time to get the addicted brain back into a healthy state of recovery 1

 Becoming aware, however, of how random and out of control our thought processes are, provides a valuable starting point from which we can aim to improve.
 In time and with consistency, the benefits of meditation will soon become very apparent.

 The popular 12 step programme of Alcoholics Anonymous incorporates meditation as a way of providing structure, direction and learning.
 Other 12 Step programmes, such as Narcotics Anonymous and Cocaine Anonymous also advocate meditation as a valuable tool to connect with oneself and evolve spiritually 2

 Moreover, the value of meditation is apparent in drug and alcohol detox clinics and treatment centres around the world.
 Patients are taught simple forms of meditation as a way of providing a natural sense of inner peace (something that is sorely lacking in active addiction).

-Looking back at some of the causes as to why we used alcohol and drugs, it is obvious at times we turn to substances to quieten a racing mind.
-Sometimes we ‘used’ to switch off emotionally and find oblivion in a drug-induced sleep.
+Looking back at some of the causes as why we used alcohol and drugs, it is obvious at times we turn to substances to quieten a racing mind.
+Sometimes we ‘used’ to switch off emotionally and find oblivion in drug-induced sleep.